 Bulge River is situated on the central plateau of the Waterberg Mountains within the Limpopo Province of South Africa.
 There are multiple suburbs within a half hours drive which have large and extremely impoverished communities.
 WHAT THEY CURRENTLY DO: They have established a non-profit organization here in South Africa called “The Fold, SA Children’s Home”.
-They have purchased a 37 hectare property 40km outside of Vaalwater.
-They want to have up to 8 households on the property, with indigenous house parents, and 8 children in each home.
+They purchased a 37 hectare property 40km outside of Vaalwater.
+They currently have 4 households on the property, with indigenous house parents, and 8 children in each home.
+There are plans to build more homes.
 They are looking for skilled volunteers to assist them.

-The children will be taught English, but will also speak an African language.
+The children are taught English, but will also speak an African language.
 They will all be taught basic skills such as cooking, cleaning, sewing, gardening, taking care of animals.

 School will be up to grade 12, with the possibility of university based on each child’s ability, or vocational training.
 They will help these children to identify and pursue their dreams.